 Both Form features are disabled in preview and won’t work when opened from the Finder, as they require a web server to process the form reception.

 The Email Form via Server option collects the selected form elements and emails them.
 The feature is immediately functional by filling in the to and from email addresses and the email subject.

-You will also need to designate a “Thank you” page, that will contain the machinery to send the form, and can be used to inform the user of the successful email delivery.
-As the page contains server side code it will need to have a php extension (the thank you page section will let you do that).
+You will also need to designate a “Thank you” page, in that page Sparkle will place (invisible) machinery to actually send the form, and can be used to inform the user of the successful email delivery.
+Since that page contains server side code it will automatically be set to have a php extension.

 Email is delivered locally on your web host, and routed to the destination mail server from there.
 Email on the internet is frequently aggressively filtered for spam and viruses, and as such it might occasionally not work properly.
 The best way to solve issues is to contact the web host.